Searching for BSM Physics in Yukawa Couplings and Flavour Symmetries: Introduction

 \section{Introduction}

 So far, no signal of beyond the Standard Model (SM) particles has been found in direct searches.
 Therefore, indirect searches of new physics (NP) effects in high precision experiments may play similarly important role as the precision electroweak (EW) measurements played in constraining the top quark and Higgs boson masses.
 A useful tool for interpreting the precision measurements is the effective field theory (EFT) approach, where higher dimension operators are added to the SM Lagrangian.
-In this paper we investigate in the framework of the Standard Model Effective Field Theory (SMEFT)~\cite{Buchmuller:1985jz,Grzadkowski:2010es} approach~\footnote{ An alternative approach that will not be considered here is the so-called Higgs Effective Field Theory~\cite{Feruglio:1992wf,Grinstein:2007iv,Contino:2010mh,Alonso:2012px,Alonso:2012pz,Buchalla:2013rka,Brivio:2013pma,Brivio:2014pfa,Gavela:2014vra,Alonso:2014wta,Hierro:2015nna,Gavela:2016bzc,Brivio:2016fzo,Merlo:2016prs} that treats the physical Higgs field and the SM Goldstone bosons as independent degrees of freedom.} the discovery potential for NP effects in the Higgs boson Yukawa couplings.
+In this paper we investigate in the framework of the Standard Model Effective Field Theory (SMEFT)~\cite{Buchmuller:1985jz,Grzadkowski:2010es} approach~\footnote{ An alternative approach that will not be considered here is the so-called Higgs Effective Field Theory~\cite{Feruglio:1992wf,Grinstein:2007iv,Contino:2010mh,Alonso:2012px,Alonso:2012pz,Buchalla:2013rka,Brivio:2013pma,Brivio:2014pfa,Gavela:2014vra,Alonso:2014wta,Hierro:2015nna,Gavela:2016bzc,Brivio:2016fzo,Merlo:2016prs} that treats the physical Higgs field and the SM Goldstone bosons as independent degrees of freedom.} the discovery potential for NP effects in the Higgs boson Yukawa couplings in different observables under the assumption that the Wilson coefficients of the relevant dim 6 operators respect certain flavour structure.

 There are several experimental sources of information about potential contributions of beyond the SM (BSM) physics to the Higgs boson couplings to fermions.
 One is the Higgs boson production and decays at colliders.
 So far, only flavour conserving decays have been observed.
 An increase in the precision of such measurements is one of the main goals of the future collider experimental programmes.
 One may even hope that in the future Higgs factories theoretically interesting bounds on flavour violating decays can be obtained, or they can be discovered.
 Another source are the low energy observables: magnetic (MDM) and electric dipole moments (EDM) (sensitive to the diagonal Yukawa couplings) and a large variety of flavour changing neutral current (FCNC) processes, including radiative decays and the CP symmetry violating ones.
 If BSM physics gives rise to flavour violating Higgs couplings, those processes are sensitive to them.